alarsyo/website/content/posts/on-jujutsu-and-magit.md

    polish, so I go back to step 1, write some more code, test it, stage it, rinse and repeat.

-With the `git` CLI, that process would be painful, as each staging operation would need a call to `git add -up` and its clunky UI[^10], and each "review" operation would need calls to `git diff` or `git diff --staged`, depending on if I want to look at what's staged already or not.
-Magit makes it a breeze though, displaying both staged and unstaged changes in its main status buffer, and allowing to visually select individual lines of hunks for staging.
+With the `git` CLI, that process would be painful.
+Each staging operation would need a call to `git add -up` and its clunky UI[^10], and each "review" operation would need calls to `git diff` or `git diff --staged`, depending on if I want to look at what's staged already or not.
+Magit makes it a breeze though!
+It displays both staged and unstaged changes in its main status buffer, and allows to visually select individual lines of hunks for staging.
 At the press of a single `s` key I can stage parts of the code I want.

 [^10]: I'm complaining about it but I'm glad the option to split up a patch is
     there at all!